 What’s noteworthy is that affluent Americans also more often report that they are actively increasing their financial knowledge, managing spending and debt, and saving specifically for retirement.
 For example, 72% of affluent Americans are saving specifically for retirement vs. only 41% of all Americans.

 More broadly, those with $500k or more are also doing more monitoring of their own financial accounts and they are much more likely to be engaged with factors in the economy and markets that impact their financial situation.
 Around twice as many affluent Americans are taking the following actions relative to the total population: managing investments to both minimize losses and maximize returns, staying on top of investment and market trends, diversifying investments, and seeking professional financial advice.
+All of these actions tend to reduce financial anxiety.

 In short, affluent Americans are more engaged in the financial aspects of their lives.